effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = refl
 ```

-This approach generalizes to dependenty-typed functions as well as full universe polymorpism, see [this Stack Overflow question and answer](https://stackoverflow.com/q/29179508/3237465) for an elaborated example.
+This approach generalizes to dependently typed functions as well as full universe polymorpism, see [this Stack Overflow question and answer](https://stackoverflow.com/q/29179508/3237465) for an elaborated example.
 And it's possible to write a general machinery that supports both non-dependent and dependent n-ary functions, see this [blog post](http://effectfully.blogspot.com/2016/04/generic-universe-polymorphic.html).

 ## Universe levels